Alex-Stoilov-Dev/Alex-Stoilov-Dev/README.md

 # 👋 Hey, I’m Alexander Stoilov

-I’m a passionate backend-focused developer with a strong foundation in technical support, server management, and computer systems.
+I’m a passionate developer with a strong foundation in technical support, server management, and computer systems.

 ## 🎓 My Education